mwvgroup/pwv_kpno/rst_source/blackbody_modeling.rst

 The ``magnitude`` function returns the absolute magnitude of a black body in a given band as seen under the effects of PWV absorption.
-Since **pwv_kpno** only provides models for the atmospheric transmission between 7,000 and 10,000 angstroms, if the specified band extends outside this range an error is raised.
+Since **pwv_kpno** only provides models for the atmospheric transmission between 7,000 and 10,000 Angstroms, if the specified band extends outside this range an error is raised.

 .. autofunction:: pwv_kpno.blackbody_with_atm.magnitude